| Adenoidectomy

 and using a curved instrument to remove this tissue from behind

 the nose.
 Bleeding is controlled at the time of surgery.
+After an appropriate amount of time in the Recovery Room,

 the patient will be returned to you.
 He or She will then be